I have to say when I first watched the

 I’d have to tell him what could happen and let him stew on that for a bit.
 Now I’ll probably have people say that I’m not letting him develop his confidence or I’m being a mean mom.
 My technique is to be honest and factual.
 I draw from my own experiences.
 I wouldn’t want my mom to let me make a fool of myself.
 I imagine I would say that there are probably better and more talented ways to get the message across.

-It made me remember that film Little Miss Sunshine when Olive was rocking it on stage.
+Little Miss Sunshine when Olive was rocking it on stage.
 Her parents cheered her on through that humiliating ordeal but I wonder if they had known just what she was going to do if things would have been different.

 I guess the lesson learned there is that family loyalty won’t save you from the humiliation but it’ll make sure you won’t walk off that stage alone.